safetyscore/safetyscore/docs/whitepaper/whitepaper.md

-And, finally, in order to limit the scope of the potentially exposed data, we will automatically purge all contact data on a mobile device that is older than MaxContactHistory, say 45 days.
+And, finally, in order to limit the scope of the potentially exposed data, we will automatically purge all contact data on a mobile device that is older than MaxContactHistory, e.g. 45 days.
 We will decide on the exact value for this constant based on feedback from epidemiologists.

 ### Use of Fake Accounts to Increase Perceived Risk